NkaziN/yourHarvard/README.md

 # yourHarvard
 Thanks for using your.Harvard, our four-year-course planner!
-Built with love by Eva Cai and Nkazi Nchinda. © 2019.
+Built with love by Eva Cai and Nkazi Nchinda. ©2019.

-# Webscraper
+# Web scraper
 Though this didn't end up being utilized for the final project, the /scraper folder contains a web scraper designed to extract course data from my.harvard and save it in a csv.
 To run the program, you will first need to follow the selenium webdriver installation instructions at https://selenium.dev/.
 Feel free to set the USERNAME and PASSWORD